Eat the Damn Muffin: Book Arrival

 Publishing this book is similar to all that for me.
 It’s my way of speaking out to those women who need to hear they are beautiful, they matter, and they deserve to feel confident every single day.
 Who knows, I may reach out to my alma mater and see if they need any guest speakers.
 Now that I have made my dream come true, I’m not going to stop fighting for what I believe in, and I’m going to keep doing what I love.

 Check It Out

 If you haven’t checked out Eat the Damn Muffin, it’s available on Amazon.
 It’s more than a book that tells you to say fuck diet culture.
 It goes beyond the guides that I share on my blog on how to feel sexy.
 ETDM encompasses so much of what I believe in when it comes to positivity, body image, social media, sex, diet culture, and self-love.
 It is everything and more.

 I’m not trying to sell you on another program.
 I’m trying to show you that we all need a little push to see how amazing we are from time to time.
 This book does that.
 I can’t wait to gift it to the women in my life who overlook how wonderful and beautiful they are, just as they are.

 I will say that a few people have reached out to me about gifting this to their teenagers who struggle with self-love and body image.
-As a mom, I would allow my kids to read this once they were in their teen years, but we all parent differently.
-This book swears, discusses sex and masturbation, and it teaches you how to say fuck off to the negative forces in your life without sugar coating things.
+As a mom, I would allow my kids to read this once they were in their teen years.
+But I always keep in mind that we all parent differently.
+This book swears, discusses sex and masturbation, and it teaches you how to say fuck off to the negative forces in your life.
 So, if you gift this to a minor, know that those subjects are discussed.

 I hope that you check this book out.
 I also hope that it is as helpful to you as it has been for me and those who have read it already.
 It’s like having a blunt best friend sitting by your nightstand when you need advice or a pick me up.